garv1908/neural-network/README.md

 # Learning to write a neural network that recognizes hand-written digits!

 This is a humble adventure to venture out into the world of machine-learning.
-I've heavily commented the code, mostly for my own understanding of the concepts, but feel free to run the [nn.py](./nn.py) file and check out how the program performs yourself!
+I've heavily commented the code in nn.py, mostly for my own understanding of the concepts, but feel free to run [the file](./nn.py) and check out how the program performs yourself!
 It goes through 3 epochs, or iterations, training itself on the MNIST dataset included in `/data`.
-The program then asks for a number between 0 to 59999, which is the size of the dataset, and then predicts what the number is based on its pre-adjusted weights and biases.
+The rest of the program in nn.py then asks for a number between 0 to 59999, which is the size of the dataset, and then predicts what the number is based on its pre-adjusted weights and biases.

+I've also developed a website using flask that allows you to draw a digit on a canvas!
+Once you click submit, the image is processed and then sent into the neural network to obtain a prediction.
+This currently does not perform at the greatest accuracy but I've planned to try my luck at also developing a convolutional neural network (CNN) to see how that would perform in place of a feed-forward neural network (FNN).

+The model itself is stored in a pickle file that's been trained previously for easy access.

 ## How does it work?

+### FNN

-In an overview, the neural network is made of an input layer, an output layer, and an ___x___ amount of hidden layers.
+In an overview, the FNN is made of an input layer, an output layer, and an ___x___ amount of hidden layers.
 This particular model uses just one hidden layer.
 The the data is processed first through forward propagation, where the model makes a prediction, and the data is then normalised into a specific range, here using the Sigmoid function.
 The pipeline here looks like: input -> hidden -> output.

 We then carry out an error/cost function that compares the output/prediction of the model with correct label, using the mean-squared error approach.